Frimkron/PHPCalFeed/README.md

 #### 3.2.4 JSON Input

 [JSON](http://json.org) is a simple data format using nested "objects" with named "properties".
-Note that to use JSON input, the JSON and Multibyte String extensions must be enabled for your server's PHP installation.
+Note that to use JSON input, the [JSON][json ext] and [Multibyte String][mbstring ext] extensions must be enabled for your server's PHP installation.

 To supply the event information in JSON format, use the file extension `.json`
  - for example, `calendar-master.json`.
 Your JSON file should contain a root